Bowlees Visitor Centre

 Serves teas, homemade produce and other delicious refreshments including the Teesdale Lead Miners' Pasty.

-Childrens' Activities are available all year round - come and make a badge to remind you of your visit to the North Pennines.
+Childrens' activities are available all year round - come and make a badge to remind you of your visit to the North Pennines or investigate the rocks and fossils in our Rock Box.
 Just ask at reception for further details.
+Children's activties run each Wednesday during the school holidays.
+Look on our events page for further details. £3 per child, adults free.

 Other places to visit nearby